 - School wide and grade-level service projects

 The curriculum includes attending weekly Mass with fifth graders having the opportunity to participate as readers and ushers and later as altar servers and cantors.
+We show Jesus that we love and respect the awesome gift of His true presence in the Eucharist as we participate in Eucharistic Adoration once a week.
 Prayer, both formal and informal, is used daily in the classroom.
 The last unit of the religion program is from Benziger’s Family Life series.
 This family life program helps fifth graders prepare for adolescence.

 The fifth-grade language arts curriculum consists of three components: reading, writing and grammar.

 The exploration of novels and trade books using the comprehension strand of Project Read, provide opportunities for students to grow in their understanding and/or mastery of reading skills, literary elements and devices and various literature genres.
 Students will have the opportunity to participate in the Accelerated Reader program, Literature Circles, Guided Reading and Independent Reading.